 To avoid injury from materials being thrown, always unplug the saw to avoid accidental starting, and remove small pieces of material from the table cavity.
+The table insert may be removed for this purpose, but always reattach the table insert prior to performing a cutting operation.

-MITER CUT (FIG. DD)
+MITER CUT (FIG. II)